ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 When it comes to Melatonin supplementation, form selection is one of the most consequential decisions you can make.
 Different chemical forms of Melatonin vary significantly in how well your body absorbs and uses them — and Low Dose (0.5-1mg) vs High Dose (5-10mg) is one of the most commonly compared pairs.

-Low Dose (0.5-1mg) has a higher bioavailability tier (high (S1 — best tier)) compared to High Dose (5-10mg) (moderate (S3)), meaning more of the active compound reaches the bloodstream per dose unit.
+Low Dose (0.5-1mg) has high absorption compared to High Dose (5-10mg) (moderate absorption), meaning more of the active compound reaches the bloodstream per dose unit.

-Low Dose (0.5-1mg) carries a bioavailability tier of S1 (high (S1 — best tier)) and is classified as T1 Preferred in the FormulaForge formulary.
-High Dose (5-10mg) carries a bioavailability tier of S3 (moderate (S3)) and is classified as T3 Customer Choice.
+Low Dose (0.5-1mg) shows high absorption and is classified as Preferred Form in the FormulaForge formulary.
+High Dose (5-10mg) shows moderate absorption and is classified as Customer Choice.

 Physiological melatonin doses of 0.5-1mg match the body's natural output and effectively advance circadian timing and aid sleep onset.
 Avoids next-day grogginess and receptor desensitization seen with high-dose supplementation.